A little more about me…

 I’ve always loved an adventure.
 A new restaurant, a hidden coffee shop, a spontaneous road trip, or just discovering something magical right in my own backyard.
 I’m someone who loves to begin—new things, new paths, new possibilities.
 Wonder has always been close by, even in the ordinary.

-But somewhere along the way, I put my head down and got to work.
+Not gone, but lost to me.
+Somewhere along the way, I put my head down and got to work.
 Whatever “it” was—motherhood, ministry, goals, responsibilities—it never seemed to end.
-The to-do list kept growing, and I stopped looking up.
+Eventually, I stopped looking up.

 Depression didn’t arrive overnight.
 It crept in slowly, over years of pushing through without rest, without joy, without connection to wonder—or to the Lord.
 I had drifted from relationship, from presence, and from peace.
 And eventually, I found myself lost in the dark.

-Because when the Lord healed me, He didn’t just restore what was broken.
-He handed me a torch.
-He lit something in me.
-And He called me back—not just to healing, but to purpose.
+When the Lord healed me, He didn’t just restore what was broken.
+He handed me a torch, a mission and a calling.

 My family

-I married my opposite, and we settled somewhere in the middle.
-A marriage quiz once gave us a compatibility score of 14—I’m still not sure what number you’re supposed to get.
-But here we are: somewhere between introvert and extrovert, quiet and loud, traveling and staying.
-Spaghetti with Italian seasonings and spaghetti with salt and pepper.
+I married my opposite, and we have tempered each other into some pretty different humans.
+A marriage quiz once gave us a compatibility score of 14—I’m still not sure what number you’re supposed to get, but here we are: somewhere between introvert and extrovert, quiet and loud, traveling and staying.
+Spaghetti with Italian seasonings and spaghetti with salt and pepper, almost 23 years later.

 The middle used to be hard for me.
-But I’ve learned that the best things grow there.
+But I’ve learned that the best things grow there in the tension.
+Faith, reason, resilience, compromise.

 We grow when we’re stretched.
 When we pour out and receive all at once.
 There’s sacred ground in the middle.

 So I pull us out into open skies and unprepared adventures, and my husband reminds me that rest is a commandment worth keeping.
 “Boring days,” he says, are life-giving.
-We’ve learned to find the adventure in staying home—losing board games to his strategy, planting gardens, working on yard projects, and laughing at life around our messy kitchen table.
+I’ve learned to find the adventure in staying home—losing board games to his strategy, planting gardens, working on yard projects, and laughing at life around our messy, full of projects, kitchen table.

 We’re a family of six, spread across two states and two countries.